chrisflpd/BOP-ATM/README.md

 ```
 cd <path>
 ```
-where path is the path of the "Source code" folder.
+where path is the path of the "src" folder.
 To compile, type
 ```
 gcc -c ATM.c user_interface.c file_access.c
 ```